DGTavo88/Cataclysm-Engine/README.md

 # Cataclysm Engine
 Cataclysm Engine is a WIP MonoGame C# Engine.
-The Engine is in very early stages of development and is very primitive as of now.
+The Engine is in very early stages of development and is very primitive as of now, aside from being the first engine I make.